nooesc/STT-whisper/README.md

 - On Linux: Install speech-dispatcher: `sudo apt-get install speech-dispatcher` (Ubuntu/Debian)
 - On macOS: Check System Preferences > Accessibility > Spoken Content
 - Voice feedback will automatically disable if TTS initialization fails

+### Command history not saving
+- Check file permissions in the application directory
+- The history file is saved as `command_history.json`
+- History is limited to the last 1000 commands to prevent excessive file size

 ## Performance Tips